BrownieO/Conlang-notes/Grammar/Pronouns/personal.md

 ---
-description: The personal pronouns are: a gender for 3rd person, "yu" for 2nd and "ay" + gender for 1st.
+description: The personal pronouns are; a gender for 3rd person, "yu" for 2nd and "ay" + gender for 1st.
 You can prepend an S for plurality.
 ---

 # Personal pronouns
 Personal pronouns can replace any noun.